Dragon-Userbot/Dragon-Userbot/README.md

 #        │                 │        │
 #     module_name(only snake_case)  └─ module (here the word 'module' is required)
 #
-#If you need to put a HYPHEN inside the description, then put not a standard sign, but this ->[ – ]
 #If you need to put a COMMA inside the description, then put not a standard sign, but this ->[ ，]

 # If your custom module requires packages from PyPI, write the names of the packages in these functions